jamarob/jotterbackend/README.md

 This is the REST backend for [Jotter](https://github.com/jamarob/jotter), my final project from the [neuefische bootcamp](https://www.neuefische.de/).

+## Try it out!
+**Make shure you have Java 13 installed and MongoDB running**

+Clone this repo, go to your terminal and run

+`$ java -jar jar/jotterbackend.jar`

+to start the default server on `localhost:8080`.

+By default a db named `jotter` is used.
+If you wish you can alter the DB name by running

+`$ java -jar -Dspring.profiles.active=test jar/jotterbackend.jar`

+or

+`$ java -jar -Dspring.profiles.active=dev jar/jotterbackend.jar`

+to use db `jotter-test` or `jotter-dev` instead.

 ## Available routes

 | Method | URL      | Purpose            |